Kansas lawmakers facing court mandate set to hike school aid

-TOPEKA, Kan. — Kansas’ Republican-led Legislature is preparing to give final approval to a public school funding increase that the state’s Democratic governor is pushing as the way to end a protracted education funding lawsuit, although it remains unclear if there is enough money to do the job.
+TOPEKA, Kan. — Kansas’ Republican-led Legislature gave its final approval Thursday to a public school funding increase that the state’s Democratic governor is pushing as the way to end a protracted education funding lawsuit, although it remains unclear if there is enough money to do the job.

-Lawmakers were expected to take up-or-down votes Thursday in both the House and Senate on a bill containing Gov. Laura Kelly’s proposal for an increase of roughly $90 million a year.
+The House voted 76-47 to approve a bill containing Gov. Laura Kelly’s proposal for an increase of roughly $90 million a year, and the Senate approved it on a 31-8 vote.
 The measure ties the new money to several education policy changes favored by GOP lawmakers, including a requirement for a new one-page online performance report on each public school.

+“The Kansas Legislature took an important step today towards addressing the needs of our students, supporting our teachers and fully funding our schools,” Kelly said in a statement immediately after the Senate’s vote.

 Four school districts sued the state over education funding in 2010, and the Kansas Supreme Court has issued six rulings directing lawmakers to increase the state’s spending in a little more than five years, so that aid to public schools now tops $4 billion a year.
 The court said in an order last year that a 2018 law promising additional funding increases into the future wasn’t sufficient because it hadn’t accounted for inflation.

 The court gave the state’s attorneys until April 15 to file a written report on lawmakers’ response.
-John Robb, an attorney representing the school districts, wouldn’t comment on the bill before lawmakers vote, but the school districts’ lawyers and lobbyists have signaled for weeks that they don’t view the increase as sufficient after the 2019-20 school year.
+The school districts’ lawyers and lobbyists have signaled for weeks that they don’t view the increase as sufficient after the 2019-20 school year.

 “Worst-case scenario, all it does is buy us another year,” said Rep. Jim Ward, a Wichita Democrat who serves on the education funding committee.
 “Best case scenario is the court says, ‘That’s a good faith effort and we’ll monitor the case over the next few years.’”